kettubot/kettu-docs/Command documentation/Miscellaneous Commands.md

 **/selfrole <@Role/ID>**

-Adds or removes a role as long as it is set as a selfrole.
+Adds or removes a role from the user, as long as it is set as a selfrole.

 Aliases: `iam`, `sr`, `iamnot`